Get,

 Dr. Rajeev Singh, BAMS

-Other Potential uses of Bael:
+Other Potential Uses of Bael

 • It was seen that Bael might even reduce the thyroid hormone levels.
 Therefore, it may be helpful for conditions with elevated thyroid levels like hypothyroidism.2

-• It was found that the ethanolic extract might have a potential to increase the excretion of sodium and might have potential use as a diuretic at high doses to eliminate excess water and sodium from the body.5
+• It was found that the ethanolic extract might have the potential to increase the excretion of sodium and might have potential use as a diuretic at high doses to eliminate excess water and sodium from the body.5

 • In addition to all its potential health uses, Bael might even be good for the environment as it is a member of the plant species group called ‘climate purifiers’.
-These plants emit more oxygen in the sunlight than other plants.2 The Bael plant might also participate in the absorption and neutralisation of harmful poisonous gases from the atmosphere.2
+These plants emit more oxygen in the sunlight than other plants.2 The Bael plant might also participate in the absorption and neutralization of harmful poisonous gases from the atmosphere.2

 • Bael might also possess potential radioprotective properties.
 It might help the normal cells of the body against the harmful effects of exposure to radiation.2 As radiation leads to the production of free radicals in the body, the antioxidant activity of Bael might help the body by acting as a scavenger for these free radicals produced.2